daddydrac/oncology_sequencing_workbench/JHU_COURSE_QUICKSTART.md

 ## Start the workbench

-From the extracted repository directory on the Dell:
+From the extracted repository directory on the laptop:

 ```bash
 make setup